“Chevalier d’Éon” by Thomas Stewart

 Eventually, d’Éon returned to France and successfully blackmailed the French government to ensure his safety.
 The French king (now Louis XVI) promised to let d’Éon live out the rest of his days, but only if he spent them living as a woman, to which d’Éon readily agreed.
 The king even provided money with which to purchase a new wardrobe.
 Let me assure you that this was quite an odd request in its day so his personal habits must have made their way into public knowledge.

 In 1785, after the French Revolution, d’Éon returned to England as a woman and found herself quite popular in London society.
-She performed on the stage and won fame in tournaments as a female fencer.
+She performed on the stage and won fame in tournaments as a woman fencer.
 Mary Wollstonecraft, the English writer and feminist, said that d’Éon was “a shining example of female fortitude, someone women should look at and aspire to.”

 The last years of her life, d’Éon spent living with an older woman who was quite surprised when she helped prepare d’Éon’s body after her death and found that she was biologically male.
 Today, she is known as the “Patron Saint of Transvestites”.